-Jonas Björkman, a former Swedish tennis figure, will be the captain of the Swedish selection padel.
-Padel Magazine meets him to discuss his new position, and his ambitions in the padel.
+Jonas Björkman, a former Swedish tennis figure, will be the Captain of the Swedish padel team.
+Padel Magazine meets him to discuss his new position and his ambitions in padel.

 Swedish team captain

-Franck Binisti: Can you tell us how you arrived at the captaincy of the national team of padel Swedish?
+Franck Binisti: Can you tell us how you came to be captain of the Swedish national padel team?

 Jonas Björkman:“It happened by surprise two weeks ago.
-Five years ago, we launched our club chain of padel Swedish Patientdatalagen.
+Five years ago we launched our chain of padel clubs Swedish Patientdatalagen.
 So I have been very committed to our business over the past five years as we grow.
 I started playing a few tournaments and really having fun. ”

 “Four weeks ago, I received a call from the federation offering me this position.
 The main reason is that they asked the top 20 players, and my name came up the most.
 It was decisive for me and I hope I can bring my tennis experience to it. ”

-Franck Binisti: Do you have an explanation of the magnitude of the padel in Sweden ?
+Franck Binisti: Do you have an explanation of the magnitude of padel in Sweden ?

 Jonas Björkman :"It's incredible.
-I think it's a boom similar to the one Spain experienced earlier.
-The key factor was the large number of Swedish travelers who discovered it.
-We were able to arouse people's curiosity when we implemented the padel in Sweden.
-When you start to play, you progress and have fun quickly. ”
+I think it's a similar boom to the one Spain had earlier.
+The key factor was the large number of Swedish travellers who discovered it.
+We managed to arouse people's curiosity when we introduced padel to Sweden.
+Once you start playing, you progress and have fun quickly."

-“In tennis it is much more difficult to learn to play, whereas in padel, just take the racket and have fun. ”
+“In tennis it is much more difficult to learn to play, whereas in padel you just have to pick up the racket and have fun.”

-Franck Binisti: In tennis, you were a specialist in doubles, that should help you padel, is not it?
+Franck Binisti: In tennis, you were a doubles specialist, that must help you in padel, right?

 Jonas Björkman:"I think yes.
-In addition, I was a very offensive player in singles, and I climbed the net a lot.
-My strength in singles allowed me to become the doubles player that I have become.
-At padel, for volleys, and half volleys it was easier.
-The most difficult task has been to let the ball bounce against the glass.
+In addition, I was a very offensive player in singles, and I went up to the net a lot.
+My strength in singles allowed me to become the doubles player that I became.
+In padel, for volleys, and half-volleys it was easier.
+The most difficult task was to let the ball bounce against the glass.
 In tennis, if the ball passes the point is over.
-I used to play a “padel-tennis ”, but now I can say that I play padel ! "
+Before I played “padel tennis”, but now I can say that I play padel!”

-Franck Binisti: Your adventure in the padel started with your investment.
-Do you want to keep investing?
+Franck Binisti: Your adventure in padel began with your investment.
+Do you want to continue investing?

 Jonas Björkman:"We have 35 PDL centers open right now.
 We will be opening many more this year, including a PDL center in Zurich.
 We also start with the Norway, and the centers will open later this year. ”

-Jonas Björkman :“I haven't made any investment in tennis.
+Jonas Björkman :“I have not invested in tennis.
 I love this sport, I am a commentator at Eurosport.
-My passion is still tennis, but the padel allows me to play again.
+My passion is still tennis, but padel allows me to still play.
 It has become a business, because there are great opportunities."

 “I want to pass on my experience”

-Franck Binisti: Can we imagine you as a player for the national team of padel ?
+Franck Binisti: Can we imagine you as a player for the national padel team?

 Jonas Björkman :"I do not think so.
 It's not fair that I'm on the team, I'm too old.
 My level is probably good enough if I prepare myself.
-But in my new position I prefer pass on to the new generation players from padel. "
+But in my new position I prefer pass on to the new generation padel players.”

 Franck Binisti: You have won the Davis Cup three times.
 Is it a goal for you to be the captain of the national tennis team?